Find Affordable College Courses

 Omaha, NE

-Clarkson College came in at #15 in this year’s edition of the Best Value Nursing Bachelor’s Degree Schools in the Plains States Region ranking.
-Clarkson College is a small private not-for-profit school located in the city of Omaha.
+Clarkson College ranked #15 on this year’s Best Value Nursing Bachelor’s Degree Schools in the Plains States Region list.
+Clarkson College is a small private not-for-profit school located in the large city of Omaha.

 The average tuition and fees for an out-of-state undergraduate student at Clarkson College are $14,880 a year.
 After completing their Bachelor's Degree, nursing graduates from Clarkson College carry an average student debtload of $38,225.